crisecheverria/taxi-app-tutorial/README.md

+# This project is no longer maintained (it never was).

+Im planing to build a new version of this app using Expo and AWS Amplify.
+Stay tuned for updates.

 # React Native Taxi App 🚕

 In this tutorial, we will build a Taxi App for both iOS & Android using React Native CLI.